Erich von dem Bach-Zelewski: First World War

 The outbreak of the First World War came during the school summer holidays of 1914, while Zelewski was staying with his mother in Bialla.
 He was only fifteen, but in December 1914 he succeeded in enlisting in the Prussian Army, gaining some notoriety as its youngest volunteer.
 He served throughout the First World War.
 In 1915, he was wounded by a bullet in the shoulder and in 1918 suffered a poison gas attack.
-He was awarded the Iron Cross, Second Class, and later First Class.
+He was awarded the Iron Cross, First Class.
 By the end of the war he had been promoted to Leutnant.